jimniels/blog/src/client/posts/2021-07-06-theme-color-in-css.md

 }
 ```

-The problem here is that `theme-color` doesn’t work like every other standard CSS property because it’s only relevant to a single selector (`:root`).
+The problem here is that `theme-color` doesn’t work like every other standard CSS property because it’s only relevant to a single selector (`:root`/`html`).
 For example, the `background` property can be applied to any selector, from `:root` to `div` to `.classname`.
 But, in the example above, a `theme-color` property would only ever be applicable to the `:root` element—so making it a property doesn’t make a ton of sense.

 What other options could exist?